Solo founders

 We see what your analytics literally cannot.

-Every other tool in your stack measures the wound.
-We're the only one in the room while it's being made — sitting on the page during the exact second a visitor decides whether to buy.
+Every other tool in your stack measures the wound after the visitor leaves.
+Husk is in the room while the decision is being made — on the page, during the exact second the buyer weighs whether to click.
 That second is where the money is.
-We're the only ones who hear it.
+Nothing else is there to hear it.

-A dashboard hands you a chart and wishes you luck.
-We hand you three sentences your site is missing, the page they belong on, and the money each one is costing you per week.
+Analytics hands you a chart and wishes you luck.
+Husk hands you three sentences your site is missing, the page they belong on, and what each missing answer is costing you per week.
 The work that turns that into revenue is twenty minutes.
-The work that turned it into the right twenty minutes is what you're paying us for.
+The work that turned it into the right twenty minutes is the whole product.

-Nobody is doing this at this price.
+There is nothing else at this price doing this.
 We checked.

-The tools that come close cost four figures a month and need a contract.
-The tools at our price are toy chatbots.
-We built the one in the middle on purpose, because the founders who need this most are the ones who can't afford the enterprise version and shouldn't settle for the toy.
-That's the whole product.
+The tools that come close cost four figures a month and require a contract.
+The tools at this price are toy chatbots.
+Husk is the one in the middle on purpose — for the founders who need this most, who can't afford the enterprise version and shouldn't settle for the toy.
+That's the entire category.

 Try it for a week.
-If we're wrong about any of this, you'll know by Monday.
+If any of the above is wrong, you'll know by Monday.

 The math